RoboDK/Plug-In-Interface/PluginAppLoader/README.md

-DisplayName=Record                  # Name displayed in the app menu Description=Start/stop recording    # Description to display on hover Visible=true                        # Set to false to disable this action (not show it) Shortcut=                           # Set a keyboard shortcut to trigger this action, Ctrl+M for instance Checkable=true                      # Set to true if we want this to be checkable CheckableGroup=1                    # Set to a number greater than zero if you want to group this action with other actions having the same group index
+DisplayName=Record                  # Name displayed in the app menu Description=Start/stop recording    # Description to display on hover Visible=true                        # Set to false to disable this action (not show it) DeveloperOnly=false                 # Set to true to make this action enabled in Developer Mode only Shortcut=                           # Set a keyboard shortcut to trigger this action, Ctrl+M for instance Checkable=true                      # Set to true if we want this to be checkable CheckableGroup=1                    # Set to a number greater than zero if you want to group this action with other actions having the same group index
-AddToToolbar=true                   # Set to false to not show this action in the toolbar Priority=1                          # Set the priority within the same app (lower shows first) TypeOnContextMenu=                  # Set to an item type to display this action when right clicking on the item (same index as the ITEM_TYPE_* in the API). -1 means any type, and you can use commas to specify multiple items
+AddToMenu=true                      # Set to false to not show this action in the main menu AddToToolbar=true                   # Set to false to not show this action in the toolbar Priority=1                          # Set the priority within the same app (lower shows first) TypeOnContextMenu=                  # Set to an item type to display this action when right clicking on the item (same index as the ITEM_TYPE_* in the API). -1 means any type, and you can use commas to specify multiple items